 Number one, as a journalist who uses anonymous sources (some of who are whistleblowers), I don’t want the government spying on me.
 Plus, I don’t trust the people in the government.
 History has shown us countless times, if we give power to states, they’ll abuse it.
 If our government prosecutes whistleblowers, guess how many government employees become whistleblowers by going to the press?
 Zero, because nobody wants to risk retaliation.

 I doubt seriously if Sean Hannity from Fox News fully understands who pulls the strings in Washington, but read Julian Assange’s words carefully:

 If you don’t know what’s happening in the world with powerful individuals, corporations and governments … immoral actors within the state or within those big corporations prosper,” Assange said at the conclusion of the interview.

 “[But] if you have true information coming out about how people actually behave, what’s the result?
 The rest of the society goes ‘You know what?
 I don’t want to deal with you.’

 While all governments wish to be looked upon favorably, the role of journalists is truth-seeking.
 Many times those motives clash.
 In fact, at most times they should be at odds with each other.
-When our press is all too willing to promote fallacies to the people who they serve, it should be a red flag.
-When our press eagerly promotes stories casting blame on other actors, while ignoring the wrongdoing of our own actors, it should be a red flag.
+When our press is all too willing to promote fallacies to the people who they serve, ignoring the wrongdoing of our own actors, it should be a red flag.
 When our country ranks 45th internationally for press freedom while we claim to be an open democracy, it should be a red flag.
 I don’t know about anybody else, but there are way too many red flags waving in the United States.